locka99/cpp-to-rust-book/features_of_rust/types.md

 # Types

+## Data model

 C/C++ compilers implement a *data model* that affects what width the standard types are.
 The general rule is that:

 `1 == sizeof(char) <= sizeof(short) <= sizeof(int) <= sizeof(long) <= sizeof(long long)`

+The four common data models in C++ are:

+* LP32 - `int` is 16-bit, `long` and pointers are 32-bit.
+This is an uncommon model, a throw-back to DOS / Windows 3.1
+* ILP32 - `int`, `long` and pointers are 32-bit.
+Used by Win32, Linux, OS X
+* LLP64 - `int` and `long` are 32-bit, `long long` and pointers are 64-bit.
+Used by Win64
+* LP64 - `int` is 32-bit, `long` / `long long` and pointers are 64-bit.
+Used by Linux, OS X

 As you can see, potentially everything all the way to `long long` could be a single byte, or there could be some other crazy definition.
-In practice however, data models come in four common types which will be covered in the next section.
+In practice however the models above are the most common.

+## Comparing C/C++ types to Rust

 For this section, we'll cover the _most likely_ analogous types between Rust and C/C++.